dadrus/jpa-unit/README.md

 ### Data Set Format

-For SQL databases JPA Unit uses [DBUnit](http://dbunit.sourceforge.net/) initernally.
-Thanks to DBUnit, following data set formats are supported:
+Thanks to [DBUnit](http://dbunit.sourceforge.net/), which is used internally for all RDBMS, following data set formats are supported:

 - XML (Flat XML Data Set).
 A simple XML structure, where each element represents a single row in a given table and attribute names correspond to the table columns as illustrated below.
 - YAML.
 Similar to the flat XML layout, but has some improvements (columns are calculated by parsing the entire data set, not just the first row)